How To Stop Being Jealous of Other People

 And on and on.

-We are glad for our friends, and we wouldn’t murder them to take away their success (at least I sure hope not), but we want it, too.
-Many time we allow bitterness lead us to pointing out the faults of our friends—the opposite of the expected behavior of a child of God.
+We are glad for our friends, and we wouldn’t murder them to take away their success (at least I sure hope not), but we want what they have too.
+Many times we allow bitterness to lead us to pointing out the faults of our friends—the opposite of the expected behavior of a child of God.
 But what can we do?

 How To Stop Being Jealous of Other People | HISsparrowBlog